One of the best things that my mom ever did for me as a young adult was start an investment strategy for me.

 If you’re young and don’t mind some fluctuation in your investments, it’s hard for me to make the case that an annuity makes sense.
 Especially now, since interest ratess are so much lower.

-Now, if you absolutely hate the market and you love everything about the word, “Guaranteed”, then annuities might be right up your alley and we can help you obtain quotes for different annuity plans to best meet your needs.
-Just remember that annuities are a long-term investment so educate yourself on what you are putting your money into.
+Now, if you absolutely hate the market and you love everything about the word “guaranteed”, then annuities might be right up your alley and we can help you obtain quotes for different annuity plans to best meet your needs.
+Just remember that annuities are a long-term investment, so educate yourself before investing in one.